nic-dgl114-winter-2022/Brandon-Britton-App-Review2/README.md

   Here, we see a navigation of the "Events" menu within the "Journey" Activity.
 I'm actually suspicious of this navigation being an activity or not, since it's so well optimized compared to the rest of the app.
 Much like the previous navigation examples, we have two primary "left" and "right" buttons that are at the top-right of the scene.
 Thinking more about it, I instead think this could be a RecyclerView within a RecyclerView, but more on that later.

-  I found this utilization of activities quite interesting, and it's more widespread that I originally imagined in use of games.
-Normally, I might have imagined that a change to an activity would have had a transistion where it appears the new activity "pops up", or has a transistion from the side of the screen
+  Overall, I found this utilization of activities quite interesting, and it's more widespread that I originally imagined in the use of games.
+Normally, I might have imagined that a change to an activity would have had a transistion where it appears the new activity "pops up", or has a transistion from the side of the screen, but I realized that a  new Activity may also have custom animations as you change from one to another.
+I also found the use of persisting UI elements overtop of Activities a clever and well designed use of a clean UI overall.

+  ## App Lifecycle

 REQUIREMENTS
-Your analysis should compare and contrast your chosen apps in terms of their user interface (UI), especially relating to specific "views" (or what I've referred to as Activities in class), and to navigation, as well as the app lifecycle and especially the experience of starting, stopping and resuming use of the app.
+the app lifecycle and especially the experience of starting, stopping and resuming use of the app.
 Your analysis should also continue to consider the same, or similar questions asked in the last app review assignment.

 The following questions are prompts that are intended to get you thinking about the points above.
 You need not answer all of them (or even any of them, if you have other equivalent ideas).
 Think of them as starting points to help you develop your own questions as part of your analysis:
 Consider specific and related UI elements in each of your chosen apps (e.g. menus in each of your apps, or data entry views, etc.): Does one app have a "better" interface than the other?
 Which do you think might be easier, or more challenging to implement?